“Historic palazzo in the white hilltown of Ostuni, with Moorish patios, a Michelin-starred restaurant and creamy interiors”

 - Safe box

-La Sommita cleverly poached a rising young chef, Sebastiano Lombardi, from a rival hotel, and he has brought fantastic recipes, colourful presentation, superb tastes and a refreshing lack of pretension along with his Michelin star.
+La Sommita cleverly poached a rising young chef, Sebastiano Lombardi, from a rival hotel, and he has brought fantastic recipes, superb tastes and a refreshing lack of pretension along with his Michelin star.

 - Restaurants nearby